Marshall B. Webb

 Marshall Bradley "Brad" Webb (born November 27, 1961) is a retired United States Air Force lieutenant general who last served as commander of the Air Education and Training Command.
 He previously served as Commander, United States Air Force Special Operations Command and, before that, as Commander, NATO Special Operations Forces HQ.
 Previous to that assignment, he served as the Assistant Commanding General of Joint Special Operations Command (JSOC) and was involved in the 2011 operation to kill Osama bin Laden.
 Webb was seated next to President Barack Obama in the White House Situation Room during the mission.
-He later served as Director of Plans, Programs, Requirements, and Assessments, United States Air Force Special Operations Command.

 Military career

 Raised in Austin, Texas, Webb is a command pilot with more than 3,700 flying hours (mostly in helicopters), including 117 combat hours in Afghanistan, Iraq and Bosnia.
 He commanded the 20th Special Operations Squadron, the 352nd Special Operations Group, the 1st Special Operations Wing and the Twenty-Third Air Force.
 His staff assignments include duty at the Joint Special Operations Command and in the Office of the Secretary of Defense (Policy).

 In May 2019, Webb was nominated to be the commander of the Air Education and Training Command.

 Webb retired from the U.S. Air Force on June 30, 2022.